josephhilby/FreshlyGround/README.md

 - Backends are pluggable — generators change representation, not language semantics
 - Passes are single-responsibility — each stage performs one transformation only

-This structure allows new targets (JVM bytecode, WASM) to be added without modifying the language front-end.
+This structure allows new targets (Hack bytecode, WASM) to be added without modifying the language front-end.

 ### Technical Reference
 The full language and compiler specification is maintained in /docs:
 - Language Grammar — EBNF, tokens, and syntactic forms
-- Abstract Syntax Tree (AST) — node taxonomy and structural model
+- Abstract Syntax Tree (AST) — node taxonomy and syntactic structural model
-- Semantic Model — scope, bindings, type system, and resolution rules
+- Semantic Model — scope, bindings, type system, and resolution of semantic rules
-- Compiler Pipeline — pass structure and intermediate representations
+- Compiler Pipeline — single pass structure and intermediate representations
 - Backends — WebAssembly (WAT/WASM) targets

 #### /docs